Did anyone win Wednesday's $550M Powerball jackpot?

-WASHINGTON, USA — The Powerball jackpot has soared to $550 million for Wednesday night's drawing after a continued streak without a grand prize winner.
+WASHINGTON, USA — The Powerball jackpot has soared again to $596 million after Wednesday night's drawing failed to produce a grand prize winner.

 The last time someone hit the Powerball jackpot was back in July, when one very lucky lottery player in California won $1.08 billion, which was the game's third largest prize in history.
 Since then, there have been 23 straight Powerball drawings without a grand prize winner.